neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/4-constructors/chapter.md

 In future chapters we'll want to verify that the smart contract caller is the owner of the contract:

-  1. Add a constructor with a single parameter property `owner` just like in the example above.
+  1. Add a constructor with a single parameter property, `owner`, just like in the example above.
   2. Add the `Address.isCaller` sanity check.

 ## Test